StianHanssen/OptiNet/README.md

-# AMD_Detection
+# OptiNet

 #### Note:
-As the project now has git LFS implemented it is important to follow the instructions on setting up git LFS first from here: https://git-lfs.github.com/.
+The datasets and models are stored at: https://mega.nz/#F!1VkxDSgT.
+Unfortunetely, I do not have permission to share this data and can therefore not be publicly provided.

-Due to the project having git LFS, the datasets, summaries and saved models are stored and thus can be loaded.
-The following steps in 'On a regular computer' can be skipped: 1-4, 6-12.
+The refined datasets are also stored in the link given above, therefore the following steps in 'On a regular computer' can be skipped: 8-12.
 I leave the steps in documentation in case anyone would need to set up the project from scratch.

 ## How to run the project:
 A version of **Python 3** has to be installed.